IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### TASKS FOR THE NEW WEBSITE:

+• Apply responsive.

-• Implement i-frames and convert them to custom css.
+• Convert iframe to custom css.

 ## Components Assignment

 NOTE: For decorating and styling, please please please reuse classes already made in both the component's stylesheet and 'website-style.css'.
-We want to try to make this thing as extensible, clean and organized as we can.

 Remember: K.I.S.S.
 (Keep It Simple Stupid)

-Albert you da best!

-## List of components for CARS site
+## List of pages for CARS site

-Reusables

-- Nav bar [Albert]
-- Footer
-- Event Card [ Albert ]
-- Custom jumbotron template
-- Animal Card

-Special Components

-- Animal list (and tabs)
-- Photo gallery/Title section [ Albert ]
-- Contact us page [ Albert ]

-Pages

 - Landing Page/Main Page
-- Our Animals Page
+- Our Animals Page [In-progress] - Ivan
 - Adoption Page (Features information and links to Cat and Dog Forms)
 - Volunteer Page (Features information and link to Volunteer Form)
 - Foster Page (Features information and link to Foster Form)